Manual Page: archiveopteryx.conf.5

 imaps-address

 is the address where archiveopteryx(8) listens for new SSL-wrapped connections.
-As for imap-address, the default is an empty string, which means all available IPv4 and IPv6 addresses.
+As with imap-address, the default is an empty string, which means all available IPv4 and IPv6 addresses.

 imaps-port